Azores Islands Guide Portugal map flag

 Address: Plantações de Chá Gorreana, 9625-304 Maia.

 A Arruda Pineapple Plantation - A traditional Azorean pineapple plantation where you will learn all about growing this fruit in greenhouses.
 At the end of the tour you can taste pineapple products and of course buy souvenirs such as pineapple liqueur, jam and the like.
+The local pineapple is called "ananas" in Portuguese, unlike other species, which are called "abacaxi".

 Address: Ananás dos Açores, Fajã de Baixo, Ponta Delgada.

 Salto do Cabrito, Salto do Prego and Ribeira dos Caldeirões Waterfalls - São Miguel offers several beautiful waterfalls suitable for hiking and refreshing in nature.
 Salto do Cabrito is located near Ribeira Grande, Salto do Prego near the village of Faial da Terra and Ribeira dos Caldeirões in a natural park in the northeast of the island.
+In the latter you can also book canyoning.

 Ermida de Nossa Senhora da Paz - A picturesque chapel on a hill with breathtaking views of the city of Vila Franca do Campo and the surrounding countryside.
 This pilgrimage chapel was built in the 18th century in the Baroque style and the distinctive staircase was added in the 20th century.
+From the town you can then take a boat trip to the adjacent island of Ilheu da Vila Franca.

 Address: Ermida de Nossa Senhora da Paz, 9680-221 Vila Franca do Campo, Portugal.